cilium/proxy/README.md

 ARCH=multi make docker-image-envoy
 ```

+This will try to push the images to the container registry.
+Appropriate
+authentication is required.
+(Pushing to the local Docker registry isn't
+supported for multi-arch builds.
+See [Docker documentation](https://docs.docker.com/reference/cli/docker/buildx/build/#docker))

 Builds will be performed concurrently when building for multiple
 architectures on a single machine.
 You most likely need to limit the
 number of jobs allowed for each builder, see the note above for